 2 ounces whiskey

-- 4 ounces club soda
+4 ounces soda water, chilled

 Add the whiskey into a highball glass with ice.

 Top with soda water and stir gently and briefly to combine.

 What’s The Correct Ratio for a Highball?